 He muttered darkly, later on that night, about what we did not know about “my family”.

-On learning I had been a violinist and singer in folk and rock bands for years, the pity in his voice as he admonished “I could help you”—and while he pored over a website forum about the punk band he’d formerly played bass in—added to the torment of my namby pamby, disappointed Self.
+On learning I had been a violinist and singer in folk and rock bands for years, the pity in his voice as he admonished “I could help you”—and all while he pored over a website forum about the punk band he’d formerly played bass in—doubled the torment of my namby pamby, disappointed Self.

-A self that apparently looked to him like it was searching in the godfather for a link to its higher one.
+A self that apparently looked to him like it was searching in the godfather for a link to its higher, self-mythologising one.

 The strong man I’d be, looked up to, who was going to cause pain, shake everybody up, make mischief, who’d cut out noncey efforts at thought, moral concern and two-way communication – but in the end do right by his team or “friends” in a dark world that looked up to him too.

-This had seemed at odds with the Sainsbury’s supermarket trolleys, broken Guinness bottles, abandoned crowbars, strollers, used Durexes and slicks of boat engine oil and bilge effluent in the inky undertow beneath the slow-moving, garish canal barge of the law-man and the godfatherhoodie’s slow and cackling banter in the fourth floor kitchen, a few days before being moved in on.
+This had seemed at odds with the Sainsbury’s supermarket trolleys, broken Guinness bottles, abandoned crowbars, strollers, used Durexes and slicks of boat engine oil and bilge effluent in the inky undertow beneath the slow-moving, garish canal barge of the law-man and the godfatherhoodie’s slow and cackling banter in the fourth floor kitchen, a few days before Antoine and I were moved in on.

-This slow-moving fish’s first encounter that—despite my spine raising and my neck prickling and arching involuntarily as I cooked in a confined space, instead focussing on the music of the squeal and scrape of the greasy extractor fan in the tiny windowless kitchen—I’d tried to ignore.
+This slow-moving fish’s first encounter that—despite my spine raising and my neck prickling and arching involuntarily as I cooked in a confined space, and as I desperately tried to focus instead on the music of the squeal and scrape of the greasy extractor fan in the tiny windowless kitchen—I’d tried to ignore.

-The sense of connection with the Kenyan was strengthened by the fact that she had been to the girls’ section of Sherborne, the public school my crossly-dressed father also went to.
-(I was sent to a liberal, fairly high-achieving mixed boarding grammar.)
+The sense of connection with the Kenyan was strengthened by the fact that she had been to the girls’ section of Sherborne, the public school my crossly-dressed, transvestite father also went to.
+(I was sent to liberal, fairly high-achieving mixed boarding prep school then similar grammar.)